 Las Imágenes Visitor Center -

 The visitor center is fully accessible with parking spaces and chair ramps.
 Monument staff members are on duty to provide you with personalized information and to assist you in planning your visit.
 This site also has a tactile exhibit of petroglyphs so all visitors can experience the feel of a petroglyph.
 (Touching of actual petroglyphs is strongly discouraged to prevent damage to these irreplaceable resources.)
-Park brochures in braile and in large print are available at the visitor center.
+Park brochures in Braille and in large print are available at the visitor center.

 Boca Negra Canyon - Trails are not accessible, however, petrogyphs may be easily seen using the view scope located at the Macaw trail shaded patio.
 Accessible: Parking lots, patio, and restrooms.

 Rinconada Canyon - The Rinconada Canyon Trail is not accessible at this time.
 Accessible: Parking lot, vault restroom, picnic picnic tables, and shade structures.

 Volcanoes - This recently developed area has a trail that is partially prepared for wheelchair access.
 Funds are being appropriated to complete accessibility of this trail to its full 1 mile length.
 Accessible: Parking lot, vault restrooms, and shade structure.

 For questions concerning accessibility call the Visitor Center at (505) 899-0205 ext.
 335 or the Chief of Interpretation at ext.
 230.